Over, Cheshire: 18th century

 Robert Nixon, sometimes known as the 'Palatine Prophet' and who came from Over, may have lived at this time.

-The Government gave permission for artificial improvements to be made to the River Weaver in 1721 to allow large barges to reach Winsford from the port of Liverpool.
+The government gave permission for improvements to be made to the River Weaver in 1721 to allow large barges to reach Winsford from the port of Liverpool.
 At first, this was the closest that barges carrying china clay from Cornwall could get to The Potteries.
 The clay was then taken overland by pack horses, who in turn would bring back the finished china to be sent for export through Liverpool.
 In 1744, the manager of the wharf, George Wood, took control of the trade between Winsford and Stoke.
 He made a reasonable fortune and built Oak House, which remained a farm just off Beeston Drive before the land was purchased to build the Over Estate and Oak house remained until the mid-1980s as the de Witt family residents when the land was taken by the town council for private housing and Oak House was demolished.

 That trade ended in the 1780s when the Trent and Mersey Canal carried the goods through Middlewich and bypassed the town.

 The canalised Weaver was, however, the inspiration for the Duke of Bridgewater's canals and later the engineer for the Weaver Navigation, Edwin Leader Williams, designed and built the Manchester Ship Canal.